woltsu/cypress-smokify/README.md

 # cypress-smokify
 [Cypress](https://www.cypress.io/) plugin that automatically generates smoke-like tests from a project's cypress test base.
-By providing the percentage of tests to skip, `cypress-smokify` will file-specifically pick arbitrary tests to run.
+By providing the percentage of tests to skip, `cypress-smokify` will pick file-specific arbitrary tests to run.

 ## Install
 1. Install the package